-You can find out the latest results from space station research in the areas of physical science and materials development at the 2018 ISS Research and Development Conference (ISSRDC)—Monday, July 23 through Thursday, July 26 in San Francisco.
-ISSRDC is the place to go to hear thought leaders and subject matter experts discuss the latest R&D taking place in low Earth orbit!
-A technical session on Tuesday will highlight the most recent results in space-based physical sciences and materials development research.
-More details on the technical sessions are listed on the ISSRDC website.
+You can find out the latest results from space station research in the areas of physical science and materials development at the annual ISS Research and Development Conference (ISSRDC).
+ISSRDC is the place to go to hear thought leaders and subject matter experts discuss the latest research and development taking place in low Earth orbit.

 Read below to see how the ISS can be used to advance areas in the fields of physical science and materials development.

 The lack of buoyancy-driven convection (movement of molecules within a fluid) in microgravity allows researchers to examine underlying fluid physics phenomena typically masked by buoyancy (which is gravity-dependent) on the ground.
 Space-based research in this area may not only enhance our understanding of fundamental fluid physics but also has several important applications, such as advancing nanofluidics technologies for medical devices, improving formulation chemistry for drug development, and developing new water and energy conservation efforts associated with the formation of water droplets and the generation, transfer, and storage of energy.

 Flames behave differently in a microgravity environment, and the ISS provides a unique platform to study altered flame ignition, propagation, and quenching.
 Space-based combustion research can shed light on fundamental aspects of various phenomena such as flame structure, soot formation, and droplet combustion.
 Knowledge gained from such studies can be applied back on Earth to both increase the efficiency of combustion processes (such as power generation and propulsion) and improve fire safety.